farukbulbul/stock_price_indicator/capstone_project_report.md

 I was expecting better results in LSTM technique but SVR polynomial was better in results.
 In the next few weeks I will try configure a better LSTM network which can outperform SVR polynomial.

 For the SVR definetly polynomial kernel performs better than linear one and also it is better than the benchmark.
-I have added a grid search similar section at the end of bar charts for SMV polynomial solution configuration generating the following results.
+I have added a grid search similar section at the end of bar charts for SVM polynomial solution configuration generating the following results.
 For the C Value C = 50, 100, 200 vales are tried and following mean values are gathered.
 C=200 can be selected

 |         | RMSE     | R2       |